 Those with just a few products in their offer can rely on manual inventory management.
 However, most business owners will need to create or adopt semi-automatic systems.
 These will make the restocking process much more efficient.

 If you're on a tighter budget, an Excel spreadsheet can work great.
 Just make sure to include all the necessary information.
 This includes the item number, name, price, stock, cost, quantity sold, etc.

 Depending on the information in your spreadsheet, you can sort and filter your results.
 Furthermore, this type of inventory management can automatically calculate outgoing costs and create formulas that will help you better plan your cash flow.

-But, if you need advanced options such as tracking by lot number, or require serial numbers to determine warranty eligibility, you’ll want to invest in a professional inventory management software solution.
-This way, you’ll avoid costly and time-consuming mistakes.
-The best inventory software will easily integrate with sales platforms like Shopify, Amazon, or Woocommerce.
+But, if you need advanced options such as tracking by lot number, or require serial numbers to determine warranty eligibility, you'll want to invest in a professional inventory management software solution.
+This way, you'll avoid costly and time-consuming mistakes.
+The best inventory software will easily integrate with sales platforms like Shopify, Amazon, or even connect Woocommerce with eBay.
 So, always make sure you study the features before making a commitment.

 Seeing that effective inventory management depends on the available data you have, you should set up systems that'll collect this data without much hassle.
 The best way to do this is to record your performance as you go.

 Fortunately, eCommerce conversions are easy to track, as long as you set them up correctly.
 Whether you keep an eye on results in Google Analytics or through a specific online sales platform, the data you collect in this way will allow you to plan and manage your inventory much more efficiently.